 - Eat Your Largest Meal Mid-Day.
 The sun is highest in the sky mid-day, meaning the fire element is present, which indicates that our digestion is strongest and our body is working most efficiently at this time.
 Although most people eat their main meal from 6-9 p.m. at night, our digestive track is slower during this period.

 - Winding down between 6-10pm.
 During this time, our bodies act like a janitor, cleaning and purifying our organs.
 However, our bodies may skip parts of this purifying process if they focus upon digesting a large meal.
 Wiens indicates that chronic liver problems are common in our society, which in part may be due to lifestyle practices that inhibit our natural cleansing processes.
 Also, we should be preparing ourselves to go to bed by 10 p.m., as this is the time the body cleanses the liver.
 Turning off electronics before bed helps prevent stimulating the light, which is only present during the day.
 If you can, light candles, turn on low lighting or take a calm bath to prepare you for sleep.

 - Use Base Oils to Stimulate Sleep.
 If you have trouble sleeping, one technique is to use base oils such as coconut or sesame to massage the feet or the whole body a half hour before bed.
 Wiens indicates that she has seen this simple practice drastically change how people sleep for the better.

 Wiens hopes to show people how Ayurveda is not this huge dramatic system, but really about simple steps and if people implement them, they will change the way they live.

 About Anna Wiens:

 Anna Wiens is a yoga teacher and student of Ayurveda, with a focus on meditation and medicinal herbs at the Kripalu School of Ayurveda.
-Wiens is also the Pricing and Promotions Coordinator in the Wellness Department at Valley Natural Foods.
+Wiens is also and instructor.